cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-4.rst

     <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; height: auto;">
         <iframe src="https://www.youtube.com/watch?v=Jy_zpkmjmGU&list=PLyfO-HCxXUtfBhJ-dnrfDaf9GAcyBsvT4&index=3&ab_channel=StanfordStudentRobotics" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
     </div>

+1. Apply the soldering tool to heat the M3 insert onto the motor bulkhead.
+Push inwards until it is flush with the surface.
+2. Place 4 dowel pins into the corresponding holes on the motor bulkhead.
+Ensure the pins do not extend beyond 0.5cm from the surface.
+3. Secure the motor bulkhead, ensuring that the arrow is directed towards the motor cable.
+4. Insert the hip bracket onto the motor, ensuring that the flat surface on the motor shaft is facing outward.
+Utilize a screwdriver to align the hole on the motor shaft.
+Fasten the components together using the shoulder screw.
+5. Fasten the cable to the motor bulkhead using zip ties, following the cable arrangement demonstrated in the video.
+This will prevenet the cable from experiencing strain while the robot is moving.

 Step 5.
 Attach legs to PCB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^